+But technology advancements have finally enabled finance teams to automate some of the most tedious tasks on their checklists.
 In this guide, you'll learn how automation can help you make your finances more accurate, give you time back, and ultimately save you money.
-Here's what you'll find in our guide:

-Imagine this: up to this point, to review spending, you would have to spend hours categorizing hundreds of expense reports to your GL—a highly tedious and time consuming process.
+Imagine this: up to this point, to review spending, you'd have to spend hours categorizing hundreds of expense reports to your GL.
 To make matters worse, you were constantly reviewing outdated data to make highly consequential business decisions because of this lag.
-But now through finance automation, you can glean real-time information on spending, allowing you to fine-tune your finances on the fly.
+But now, through finance automation, you can glean real-time information on spending, allowing you to fine-tune your finances on the fly.

 The result is more precise insights into spending, faster onboarding processes through seamless integrations with HRIS platforms, and the end of expense reports.

 One of the biggest hurdles for any team in adopting new processes and systems is plain old inertia.
-Many times implementing a new system can indeed be time-intensive and have a steep learning curve.
+Implementing a new system can often be time-intensive and have a steep learning curve.
 Unfortunately, finance teams have become reliant on outdated processes despite not being ideal solutions.

 You may also be wondering about the ROI of adopting finance automation.
 Why change if my current systems and processes have gotten me this far?